Digital twin of a large-aspect-ratio Rayleigh-B\'enard experiment: Role of thermal boundary conditions, measurement errors and uncertainties: The impact of non-ideal thermal boundary conditions

 From the perspective of the convective fluid layer, the thermal boundary condition is determined by both the thermophysical and geometric properties of a solid plate adjacent to it.
 Firstly, if the ratio of thermal diffusivities $\kappa_{\Phi} / \kappa_{\textrm{fl}} \rightarrow \infty$, thermal perturbations relax much quicker in the solid plate compared to the fluid and so the former is an iso-thermal perfect thermal conductor.
 Vice versa, the plate appears as thermal insulator and the provided (constant) heat flux is independent of the fluid motion in the opposite case of $\kappa_{\Phi} / \kappa_{\textrm{fl}} \rightarrow 0$ \citep{Hurle1967}.
 Note further that the Nusselt number affects the effectively present ratio via $\kappa_{\textrm{fl, eff}} = \Nu \thickspace \kappa_{\textrm{fl}}$.
 Secondly, also the geometry plays a crucial role.
 Consider therefore the horizontal and vertical thermal diffusion time scales $\tau_{\kappa \textrm{, } \Phi \textrm{, h}} := L_{\Phi}^{2} / \kappa_{\Phi}$ and $\tau_{\kappa \textrm{, } \Phi \textrm{, v}} := \left( \Gamma_{\Phi} H \right)^{2} / \kappa_{\Phi}$, respectively, inside an infinitely thin solid plate.
 In this case of $\Gamma_{\Phi} \rightarrow 0$, the external thermal boundary condition affects immediately also the solid-fluid interface since $\tau_{\kappa \textrm{, } \Phi \textrm{, v}} \ll \tau_{\kappa \textrm{, } \Phi \textrm{, h}}$.
 In other words, the external thermal boundary condition cannot be relaxed by thermal diffusion inside the solid plate and thus leaves a significant footprint on the solid-fluid interface.
 This footprint vanishes only in the opposite limit $\tau_{\kappa \textrm{, } \Phi \textrm{, v}} \gg \tau_{\kappa \textrm{, } \Phi \textrm{, h}}$, i.e., for $\Gamma_{\Phi} H \gg L_{\Phi}$.

 For these reasons, we study the effect of \textit{varying} thermal boundary conditions by considering different configurations of the numerical domain -- in terms of both the thermophysical and geometric properties -- as presented in figure \ref{fig:schematic_configurations}.
 Commencing with the digital twin, we successively simplify the configuration.
-First, we replace the Newton cooling boundary condition \eqref{eq:BC_Newton_cooling} by another (stronger) Dirichlet condition \eqref{eq:BC_Dirichlet_top} (see panel (c)).
+First, we replace the Newton cooling (NC) boundary condition \eqref{eq:BC_Newton_cooling} by another (stronger) Dirichlet condition \eqref{eq:BC_Dirichlet_top} (see panel (c)) similar to typical conjugate heat transfer (CHT) problems \citep{Perelman1961, Foroozani2021}.
 Second, we replace the glass top plate by an aluminium one such that $\kappa_{\textrm{st}} / \kappa_{\textrm{fl}} = \kappa_{\textrm{sb}} / \kappa_{\textrm{fl}}$ (see panel (d)).
 Third, the thickness of the top plate is adjusted to that of the bottom plate such that $\Gamma_{\textrm{st}} = \Gamma_{\textrm{sb}}$ (see panel (e)).
-Fourth and finally, we omit the solid top and bottom aluminium plates entirely and apply Dirichlet conditions directly to the fluid layer (see panel (f)) -- this situation corresponds to $\left\{ \Gamma_{\textrm{st}}, \Gamma_{\textrm{sb}} \right\} \rightarrow 0$ and converged to or represents the traditional Rayleigh-Bénard convection configuration.
+Fourth and finally, we omit the solid top and bottom aluminium plates entirely and apply Dirichlet conditions (DIR) directly to the fluid layer (see panel (f)) -- this situation corresponds to $\left\{ \Gamma_{\textrm{st}}, \Gamma_{\textrm{sb}} \right\} \rightarrow 0$ and converged to or represents the traditional Rayleigh-Bénard convection configuration.
 Note that the different successive modifications build up on each other.

 {\hphantom{1}} {\hphantom{.01}}

 \hp\undefined \hpp\undefined